-The limited space heating required for the buildings will be provided by air source heat pumps (ASHP).
-The proposed system will use an innovative approach to meet the very low heating demands of the dwellings in an efficient manner, and also provide for the storage of surplus solar generation which can be used at times of low generation.
+The limited space heating required for the buildings will be provided by direct electric heating.
+The smart Microgrid will use an innovative approach to meet the very low heating demands of the dwellings in an efficient manner, and also provide for the storage of surplus solar generation which can be used at times of low generation.

 Each maisonette will have its own independent ventilation system.
 This will use an efficient, quiet, Passivhaus certified heat recovery unit.
 Fresh air will be supplied to living rooms and bedrooms, and stale air extracted from kitchens and bathrooms.

 From the outset, the landscape design has been shaped by extensive consultation, which has established the philosophy and needs of this community-led scheme.

 On this page we show the plans that were drawn up by Charlie Luxton Design when NHCLT was seeking planning permission.

 Proposed Site Sections